 What is agile marketing?

-Put simply, agile marketing collects data and analytics to identify problems in real time and present new solutions.
+Put simply, it collects data and analytics to identify problems in real time and present new solutions.
 It values alterations and iterations over religious adherence to a master marketing plan.
-In this way, agile marketing increases capabilities and output by eliminating redundant work (practices that don’t benefit the client) and prioritizing practices that are proven to deliver results.
+In this way, it increases capabilities and output by eliminating redundant work (practices that don’t benefit the client) and prioritizing practices that are proven to deliver results.

 In short, agile marketing: